On the Consistency of Ordinal Regression Methods: Consistency results

+{\bfseries All threshold (AT)}.
 We will now consider the AT surrogate.
-We will prove that many properties known for binary classification are inherited by this loss function.
+We will prove that some properties known for binary classification are inherited by this loss function.
 More precisely, we will provide a characterization of consistency for convex $\varphi$ in Theorem~\ref{thm:all_threshold} and excess risk bounds in Theorem~\ref{thm:excess_risk} that parallel those of~\citet{Bartlett2003} for binary classification.

 Through this section $A$ will represent the conditional risk of the AT surrogate, which can be expressed as:

 where as in the previous section $u_i(p) = \sum_{j=1}^i p_i, \alpha \in \mathcal{S}$ and $p \in \Delta^k$.
 This surrogate verifies a decomposable property that will be key to further analysis.
 The property that we are referring to is that the above conditional risk it can be expressed as the sum of $k-1$ binary classification conditional risks.
 For $\beta \in \RR, q \in [0, 1]$, we define $C$ as follows